sbrennan06/Portfolio-Site/README.md

 # Basic Portfolio Example

-This is a basic example of a portfolio optimization problem using the 'cvxpy' library in Python.
-The goal is to maximize the Sharpe ratio of a portfolio of assets.
+This is a basic user portfolio using Github pages.
+It is a simple HTML/CSS/JS project that showcases a user's work and skills.